bsurc/docs/docs/transferring_files.md

 For more information, visit Globus’s documentation contents page [https://docs.globus.org/how-to/](https://docs.globus.org/how-to/) or email researchcomputing@boisestate.edu.

 ## Rclone
 `rclone` is a command-line program that syncs files and directories between different cloud storage providers or between your local machine and a cloud provider.
-Some reasons to use `rclone` over other methods like `scp`, Globus, or FTP include:

-- **Wide Range of Supported Providers**: `rclone` supports over 40 different cloud storage providers, including popular services like Google Drive, Amazon S3, Dropbox, and more.
-This makes it a versatile tool for managing files across various platforms.
+`rclone` supports over 40 different cloud storage providers, including popular services like Google Drive, Amazon S3, Dropbox, and more.
-- **Efficient Synchronization**: `rclone` provides powerful synchronization options, allowing for incremental transfers, checksum verification, and more.
-This can be more efficient than traditional methods, especially for large datasets or complex directory structures.
-- **Ease of Automation**: `rclone` offers numerous flags and configuration options, making it easy to script and automate repetitive tasks.
+It provides powerful synchronization options and numerous flags and configuration options, making it easy to script and automate repetitive tasks.
-- **Cross-Platform Support**: `rclone` works on Windows, macOS, and Linux, providing a consistent experience across different operating systems.
+And `rclone` works on Windows, macOS, and Linux, providing a consistent experience across different operating systems.

 ### Example Usage of rclone